How to report repairs to a private landlord or agent

 I’m writing to ask for repairs at [your address].

-The repairs needed are [list the repairs needed].
+The things that need to be fixed are [list the repairs needed].

-The disrepair may cause more damage to the property if it not fixed as soon as possible.
+The disrepair may cause more damage to the property if it is not fixed soon.

 I’m also worried the problem could affect my health and my family because [explain how it could affect your health].